Toihoukura! Toihouora e! - Toihoukura - Enriching lives!

-This programme gives students the opportunity to work with a wide range of art medium.
-Course delivery will appeal to anyone who wants to focus primarily on making art.
+This programme gives you the opportunity to work with a wide range of art mediums.
+The course delivery will appeal to anyone who wants to focus primarily on making art.

-All students must attend an interview with the Principal Tutor(s).
+All applicants must attend an interview with the Principal Tutor(s).
 A basic art portfolio with drawings or samples is essential.

 - Applicants will require a minimum of 10 credits NCEA Level 1 from any Literacy sub field or domain.
 These skills can be assessed in English and Te Reo Māori.
 For applicants without these NCEA credits or equivalent: a pass in School Certificate English and/or Te Reo Māori meets the academic entry requirements, as do NZQF qualifications of an equivalent or higher level which demonstrate achievement in these discipline areas.